 When it comes to social responsibility and conservation efforts in Galapagos, Metropolitan Touring has been one of the pioneer companies in helping build and shape the tourism industry in the archipelago.
 We have always tried to find a good balance between helping the unique and delicate environment while harmlessly sharing its natural beauty with guests that visit us from all around the world.

-The park rangers where enjoying most of the trip and listening carefully to what our expert naturalist guides had to tell them yet they always kept a watchful eye on other little things like: the condition of the trails that we walked on, whether all the signs and markers were in good condition or if there was one that needed replacement.
+The park rangers were enjoying most of the trip and listening carefully to what our expert naturalist guides had to tell them yet they always kept a watchful eye on other little things like the condition of the trails that we walked on, whether all the signs and markers were in good condition or if there was one that needed replacement.
 They made notes if there was a missing step on a staircase or if the handrails were a bit loose so as to make a proper report and get the issue fixed right away.
 All in all, it was nice to see people from Galapagos enjoying their archipelago and, at the same time, taking great care of it.
 It couldn’t have been better timing either, for once we landed on Urbina Bay at Isabela Island, we saw an introduced species (a cat!) roaming freely in the wild.
 We were lucky to have enough time to take pictures of it and now the park rangers have the images to be able to write a report and have this problem correct as quickly as possible in order to maintain the natural beauty of this amazing place.

 Galapagos conservation: it’s all about strength in numbers!
 Teamwork is key!